Acquisitions Procedures for Faculty

 Faculty with requests for periodical titles that the library should consider subscribing to should talk with the Head Serials and Digital Resources Librarian and with their department’s library liaison.
 The periodicals budget is separate from the budget for other library materials.

-All faculty and librarian orders are tracked in the library’s Voyager online catalog.
+All faculty and librarian orders are tracked in the library’s WorldCat Local online catalog.

-Rush requests also are held for you at the InfoDesk after you are notified that they are ready for checkout.
+Rush requests will be held for you at the InfoDesk after you are notified that they are ready for checkout.

 The acquisitions staff carries out the ordering and purchasing of all materials for the library collection.
 The department has negotiated discounts up to 18-20 percent off retail prices and free shipping with certain vendors.

 Exceptions may be made if faculty members have the opportunity to purchase materials that would normally be difficult for the library to obtain through normal channels.
-Examples include materials published in other countries, those being sold at auction or from private collections, etc. Sale prices at conferences are rarely worth taking advantage of, given the ease of acquiring these books through our usual processes and the discount prices the library already has negotiated.
+Unfortunately sale prices at conferences are rarely worth taking advantage of, given the ease of acquiring these books through our usual processes and the discount prices the library already has negotiated.

 Faculty members who are interested in directly purchasing materials for the library and then being reimbursed are requested to: